angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 Here's the plan:

-* Turn `AppComponent` into an application shell that only handles navigation.
+* Turn `AppComponent` into an app shell that only handles navigation.
 * Relocate the *Heroes* concerns within the current `AppComponent` to a separate `HeroesComponent`.
 * Add routing.
 * Create a new `DashboardComponent`.